The Smart Way to Ask for Coaching Client Referrals

 Gaining credibility in the life coaching industry can be difficult, especially with so much competition out there.

 When you have lots of referrals, you build trust amongst future clients and prove that the services you provide are exceptional.
 When you consistently deliver great results, it will be a no-brainer that clients refer you to their friends and family.
-You won’t even need to ask them for those referrals!

-If you want to use referrals successfully, you will need to get good at maintaining relationships with existing customers, build a strong network of like-minded people and consistently deliver excellence with your coaching programs.
+If you want to use referrals successfully, you will need to get good at maintaining relationships with existing customers, build a strong network of like-minded people, and consistently deliver excellence with your coaching programs.

 With a community of fellow coaches or coachees around you, asking for referrals should be a breeze.
 Remember, you can always reciprocate the favor for them.

-Below are the best places to look for if you want to generate referrals for your life coaching services.
+Below are the best places to look if you want to generate referrals for your life coaching services.

 1. Existing Clients

-Sending a personalized email asking them if they know anyone who could benefit from your coaching services is the perfect place to start.
+Sending them a personalized email asking if they know anyone who could benefit from your coaching services is the perfect place to start.

 2. Leads Who Didn’t Convert